gardener/landscapercli/docs/reference/landscaper-cli_quickstart_install.md

                                            - a nginx ingress controller must be deployed in the target cluster
-                                           - the command "htpasswd" must be installed on your local machine --kubeconfig string                 path to the kubeconfig of the target cluster --landscaper-chart-version string   use a custom Landscaper chart version (corresponds to Landscaper Github release with the same version number) (optional, default "v0.98.0")
+                                           - the command "htpasswd" must be installed on your local machine --kubeconfig string                 path to the kubeconfig of the target cluster --landscaper-chart-version string   use a custom Landscaper chart version (optional, corresponds to Landscaper Github release with the same version number) (default "v0.98.0")
-      --landscaper-values string          path to values.yaml for the Landscaper Helm installation (optional) --namespace string                  namespace where Landscaper and the OCI registry will get installed (optional, default "landscaper")
+      --landscaper-values string          path to values.yaml for the Landscaper Helm installation (optional) --namespace string                  namespace where Landscaper and the OCI registry will get installed (optional) (default "landscaper")
       --registry-password string          password for authenticating at the OCI registry (optional) --registry-username string          username for authenticating at the OCI registry (optional)
 ```